MicrosoftDocs/azure-reference-other/studio-module-reference/latent-dirichlet-allocation.md

 ### <a name="bkmk_Understanding"></a>Example of LDA results

-To illustrate how the **Latent Dirichlet Allocation** module works, the following example applies LDA with the default settings to the Book Review dataset provided in Azure Machine Learning Studio.
+To illustrate how the **Latent Dirichlet Allocation** module works, the following example applies LDA with the default settings to the Book Review dataset provided in Azure Machine Learning Studio (classic).

 #### Source dataset